 Having a digital mindset – you need to not just think how you can convert existing processes and products to being “digital”, you need to think from a point of view where your first notion is that things need to be accessible and consumable in a digital way.

 Setting aside a digital budget – In order to transform into a digital organisation you will need to invest in digital technology, team and techniques.
 This means you will have to stop doing something else.
 Ring-fencing a budget for digital, even in the early stages of your transformation will ensure that funds are available and won’t be consumed by other projects.
 It will also give the digital team freedom to operate, knowing their initiatives are fully funded.

 The need for digital diversity – When I ask people about how their board of directors is comprised, few clients admit to having digital savvy people in place.
 My strong view is that in order to see the company through a “digital lens”, you need to recruit people that already have the qualities of a board director in their own right, but also come with a strong set of digital credentials.
 Importantly, you need not one but two digital non executive directors to ensure their views don’t just become those of “The digital director”.
 Read more about the need for digital diversity in a longer blog post on the subject I wrote recently.

 Now I’m not for a moment saying that futurists are not practical, far from it.
 Many futurists around the world look far ahead to try and discern what might happen down the track in terms of technology, business models and also society.

-Futurists of note include HG Wells, Arthur C. Clarke and George Orwell, all who looked at what life might look like in many years to come – some with blinding accuracy.
+Futurists of note include HG Wells, Arthur C. Clarke (mentioned on the video above) and George Orwell, all who looked at what life might look like in many years to come – some with blinding accuracy.

 While there are many contemporary futurists, and many of them are my peers, those that look too far ahead may provide a reduced impact in a corporate environment where you need to grasp what is happening next week, next month or next quarter.